From Surviving to Thriving: Using Compassionate Assessment and Feedback to Foster Engagement and Effective Learning

 Professor Kay Sambell, Independent Consultant & Visiting Professor of Assessment for Learning at the University of Sunderland and the University of Cumbria

-Professors Brown and Sambell will further argue that students who engage in authentic assessment tend to have a greater sense of belonging and commitment than those that use only traditional assessment formats.
-In this keynote, participants will have opportunities to:
+Professors Brown and Sambell argued further that students who engage in authentic assessment tend to have a greater sense of belonging and commitment than those that use only traditional assessment formats.
+In this keynote, participants had opportunities to:

 - Consider how we can make assessment more compassionate for staff and students;

 - Review how authentic assignments can be systematically and efficiently designed to foster student engagement;